kubernetes/website/content/en/blog/_posts/2023-08-15-pkgs-k8s-io-introduction.md

   over the package builds.
 This means that anything before v1.24.0 will only be available in the Google-hosted repository.
 - There's a dedicated package repository for each Kubernetes minor version.
-  When upgrading to to a different minor release, you must bear in mind that the package repository details also change.
+  When upgrading to a different minor release, you must bear in mind that the package repository details also change.

 ## Why are we introducing new package repositories?